-Gavin Gemmell is Chairman of Archangels and investor director of three Archangel investments.
+Gavin Gemmell is an investor director of three Archangel investments.
 He retired as joint senior partner of fund managers Baillie Gifford in 2001, after 37 years.
 Chairman of Scottish Widows and a Director of Lloyds TSB Group until October 2007.
 Chairman of Court Heriot-Watt University from 2002-2008 and awarded an honorary degree in 2009.
 Gavin was Chairman of Archangels from 2008 to 2014.

 Mike Rutterford is a serial entrepreneur with a 40 year career as a Business Angel and in property investment.
 Educated in Edinburgh, in his 20s he launched Stuart Wyse Ogilvie and over a ten year period developed the estate agency into the biggest in Scotland subsequently selling to General Accident in 1987.

 He co-founded Archangel Informal Investment Limited with business partner Barry Sealey in 1992.
 The syndicate is now 20 years old, involved in 100 start up businesses, investing £100m.
 He is still a board member of Archangels and ex-board member of the Entrepreneurial Exchange.
 He has a number of investments in property and land deals in the UK and abroad.
 He is an avid sailor and is a proud father and doting grandfather of 5.